-A. To ensure private open space is clearly defined, usable and meets user requirements for privacy, solar access, outdoor activities, accessibility and landscaping
+A. To ensure private open space is clearly defined, usable and meet user requirements for privacy, solar access, outdoor activities, accessibility and landscaping

-1. Each dwelling must be provided with a minimum private open space area as specified in the following table:
+1. Each dwelling must be provided with a minimum private open space area as specified in the following table

-Dwelling Type Minimum Private Open Space Required Required Dimensions Dwelling House / Dual Occupancy / Attached Dwelling / Semi-detached Dwelling Dwelling with GFA up to and including 125m 2 60 m2 Minimum width of 3m Dwelling with GFA greater than 125m 2 80 m2 Secondary Dwelling 80m2 (may be shared with the existing dwelling) Multi Dwelling Housing 1 bedroom 30 m2 Minimum width of 3m for villas and 5.5m for townhouses.
-2 bedrooms 40 m 2 3 or more bedrooms 50 m2 Residential Flat Building / Shoptop Housing Each dwelling as per recommended external area for the relevant apartment type set out in Part 3 of the Residential Flat Design Code Minimum depth of 2m
+Dwelling Type Minimum Private Open Space Required Required Dimensions Dwelling House / Dual Occupancy / Attached Dwelling / Semi-detached Dwelling Dwelling with GFA up to and including 125m2 60 m2 Dwelling with GFA greater than 125m 2 80 m2 Minimum width of 3m Secondary Dwelling 80m2 (may be shared with the existing dwelling) Multi Dwelling Housing 1 bedroom 30 m2 Minimum width of 3m for villas and 5.5m for townhouses.
+2 bedrooms 40 m2 3 or more bedrooms 50 m2 Residential Flat Building / Shoptop Housing Each dwelling as per recommended external area for the relevant apartment type set out in Part 3 of the Residential Flat Design Code Minimum depth of 2m

-2. Private open space is to be clearly defined for private use through planting, fencing or landscape features.
+2. Private open space is to be clearly defined for private use throug planting, fencing or landscape features.